 The significance of taking action before the government

 Traditionally, governments are slow to act because their decisions impact millions of lives.
-Due to having the flexibility to undertake greater risks, the private and even publicly listed companies are nimble, quick, and agile.
+Due to the flexibility to undertake more significant risks, private and publicly listed companies are nimble, quick, and agile.

-This difference in speed has been one of the key reasons these sectors have been so successful in displacing traditional government services.
-The private sector is always looking to improve, while governments are often hampered by bureaucracy and red tape.
+This difference in speed has been one of the key reasons these sectors have successfully displaced traditional government services.
+The private sector always seeks to improve, while governments are often hampered by bureaucracy and red tape.

 Furthermore, some pressing ESG issues like climate change cannot wait because the damage is already being done.
 The business sector has responded to this urgency by creating products and services that address climate change and other ESG issues.